Denise O'Sullivan

-Denise Rebecca O'Sullivan (born 4 February 1994) is an Irish professional footballer who plays as a midfielder for National Women's Soccer League (NWSL) club North Carolina Courage, which she captains, and the Republic of Ireland national team.
+Denise Rebecca O'Sullivan (born 4 February 1994) is an Irish professional footballer who plays as a midfielder for Gotham FC of the National Women's Soccer League (NWSL), on loan from Women's Super League club Liverpool.
+At international level, she plays for the Republic of Ireland national team.

-Born in Cork, O'Sullivan started her career with the Irish club Wilton United and joined the newly-formed Cork City at the outset of the Women's National League (WNL) in 2011.
-She also played for Peamount United in the County Dublin club's UEFA Women's Champions League campaigns in 2011 and 2012.
-In July 2013, she signed her first professional contract with Glasgow City of the Scottish Women's Premier League (SWPL).
+Born in Cork, O'Sullivan joined the newly formed Cork City at the outset of the Women's National League (WNL) in 2011.
+She also played for Peamount United in their UEFA Women's Champions League campaigns.
+In 2013, she signed her first professional contract with Glasgow City and was named the Scottish Women's Premier League (SWPL) Players' Player of the Year in 2014.
+After a successful spell in Glasgow, she signed with the NWSL's Houston Dash in 2016, but was waived the following year.